 Specific and detailed holiday plans will provide kids with the security of knowing they have a plan they can count on.
 In our previous post about surviving the holidays, we offer detailed advice on how to clarify and document how you want the holidays to go.
-The more specific you can get, the more you know about when pick up and drop off need to happen, what you need to do, and what you need to discuss with your former spouse and extended family members.
+The more specific you can get, the more you know about when pick-up and drop-off need to happen, what you need to do, and what you need to discuss with your former spouse and extended family members.

 Include the kids.

 Depending on how old your kids are, getting their input on where to spend the holidays and what to do can help them buy into new traditions and feel more in control of what’s happening.
 For younger kids, it’s wise for parents to make the major decisions such as where the day will be spent but give your child choices about smaller decisions such as what foods to make or how to decorate.
-For older children, you can have a more open ended conversation about how they’d like the holiday to go.
-Regardless, of the age of your children you need to make clear that while you want their input, the adults will make final decisions.
+For older children, you can have a more open-ended conversation about how they’d like the holiday to go.
+Regardless, of the age of your children you need to make clear that while you want their input, the adults will make the final decisions.

 Be open and flexible.

 Once you’ve made your plans for the holiday, try not to get too attached to outcomes because it’s entirely possible things won’t go quite as you expected.
 As Kids First says, “This is a time for parents to have low expectations while maintaining a ‘let’s make the best of it attitude.’”